 LEDs: The MB8600 comes with a bigger array of LEDs, with the front panel accommodating an additional LAN-specific LED, which seems to be missing on the SB8200.
 Plus, the rear panel comes with 8 LEDs i.e. two for each LAN port, exhibiting connection speeds and data flow.

-- Both are among the most recommended DOCSIS 3.1 modems.
+- Both are among the most efficient DOCSIS 3.1 modems.

 - DOCSIS 3.0 fallback is supported for standard internet services